calchiwo/twitterxscraper/README.md

 # twitter-scraper

-I built this because I wanted to understand how scraping actually works in the real world, not just theory.

-This is a simple Python Twitter (X) scraper built with Playwright.
-It scrapes public tweets only from any username you pass in.
-No hardcoding.
-No magic.

-You run it.
-It opens a real browser.
-It scrolls.
-It pulls tweets.
-That’s it.

 ## Why I built this

-I wanted to learn a few things properly ins
+I wanted to learn a few things properly

 - How browser based scraping actually works
 - How to deal with dynamic pages like X